SecurityAttributes/SecurityPosture/By_Example/Scenario_03.md

 The HDO security policy is to trust this particular vendor when they say that although the component is used, the vulnerable code has been removed.
+Note the posture attributes in this scenario include:
+- the existence of the VEX,
+- the VEX status,
+- the VEX status justification,
+- the vendor trust rating (ie to believe their status justification)

+In this scenario,
-So the HDO determines this is not a threat the next step in the CACAO playbook and the playboook changes the corporate situational status back to "Business as usual".
+the HDO determines this CVE is not a threat to the organization, and the next step in the CACAO playbook changes the corporate situational status back to "Business as usual".